 Step 1: Understand your organization’s goals

-Step 2: Assess your current capabilities
+Step 2: Assess your current capabilities and strategic positioning

+Your strategic positioning is the location from where you can start building on your goals and objectives.
 You need to identify strengths and weaknesses, both on a global level, and on an individual one(related to each and every one of your employees).
 Determine who is skilled in what areas, so you can then match every contribution to the organization’s objectives.
 Don’t be afraid to mention the barriers you find during the analysis.
 It’s the key to improvement.